Hero Background

 What Are the Key Elements of an Effective Test Automation Strategy?

 Test automation can reduce human errors and increase efficiency while speeding up the testing process.
-Having an effective test automation strategy will be necessary to avail all these benefits of automation.
+An effective test automation strategy ties these benefits to scope, tooling, CI/CD orchestration, flaky-test handling, and parallel execution.
 Here are the key components to consider.

 1. Define Scope and Goals